gimenete/pagantis-ios/README.md

 ### Create a plan

-To create a plan you first create a `PACreatePlanRequest` object, fill it with the desired values and then call the `createPlan:completion:` method.
-The values you can configure are:
+To create a plan you first create a `PACreatePlanRequest` object.
+Then you fill it with the desired values and then you call the `createPlan:completion:` method.
+The fields you can configure are:

 * `name` The name you want to give to this plan.
 * `amount` The amount in cents that will be charged to the customer each cycle.